A Guide to Kindle Direct Publishing

 5. Calculating Book Sales and Royalty

+When authors think of getting their book out, they wonder if they would make money self-publishing on Amazon.
 Let’s imagine your self-published book via KDP is doing really well.
 How would you know that?
 You’ll need to calculate the book sales and your royalty from it.
 The two components that you need to be aware of are:

 - The amount Amazon charges you for each unit sold.